IRI Voracity and Test Design Automation

 Indeed, test data is infamous for causing these sorts of bottlenecks.
 It has historically been plagued by long delivery windows, particularly where sensitive data is concerned.
 And as you may have already guessed, this is the major area in which relevant tooling in Voracity can benefit test design automation.
 The robust, automated test data management and delivery capabilities it provides allow you to reap the greatest benefits from your test design automation by, at the very least, substantially ameliorating the test data bottleneck, if not removing it entirely.

-Moreover, these functions, including masking, subsetting, and synthetic data generation, can be invoked directly from within your CI/CD platform processes, either on-premises or in the cloud.
-This means they can integrate with GitLab, Amazon CodePipeline, Azure DevOps, and Jenkins, all of which speak to real, ongoing examples of the product in use, and which in turn work as illustrative examples of how to use Voracity to automate the production and consumption of test data through these pipelines.
+Moreover, these data subsetting, masking, and synthesis jobs can be invoked directly from within your CI/CD platform processes, either on-premises or in the cloud.
+This means they can be integrated into GitLab, Amazon CodePipeline, Azure DevOps, and Jenkins workflows.
+All of these speak to real, ongoing examples of the product in use, and which in turn work as illustrative examples of how to use Voracity to automate the production and consumption of test data through these pipelines.

 Image 2: Sample IRI architecture in AWS CI/CD Pipeline